-The cost-to-income ratio remains at 62%, making it possible to achieve a return on equity of 7%.
-The balance sheet total stands at EUR 3.7 billion, and for years now the Bank has had a very solid level of solvency.
-Taking into account the audited result and the dividends to be distributed, the consolidated CET1 ratio amounted to 36.6% as at 31 December 2021, well above the legal requirements.
+The cost-to-income ratio remained at 77.5%.
+The balance sheet total stands at EUR 3.34 billion.
+Solvency levels remain very solid, taking into account the audited result, the consolidated CET1 ratio amounted to 24.44% as at 31 December 2022, well above the legal requirements.

-The Bank and its subsidiaries had a total of 391 employees at 31 December 2021.
+The Bank and its subsidiaries had a total of 410 employees at 31 December 2022.